On the impact of the supernova subsamples in reducing the Hubble tension: Methodology

 To properly account for both intrinsic and dust reddening effects on luminosity, some models assume that the observed SN colour $c$ is the sum of two components: the intrinsic colour $c _{int}$, which is related to luminosity through an intrinsic colour–luminosity relation with slope $\beta_{int}$, and the colour excess due to dust, commonly referred to as dust reddening, $E(B - V)$ which is related to luminosity through the total-to-selective extinction coefficient $R_{B}$ = $R_{V}$ + 1, representing the external host-galaxy dust extinction component \citep{Brout_2021}.
 Some studies also include an additional bias correction term $\delta_{\text{bias}}$ in equation \ref{trippformula} to account for observational selection biases determined from simulations, as well as second order corrections arising from full forward modelling of SN colour parameters and observed magnitudes based on physically motivated models of dust and supernova intrinsic colour \citep[e.g.,][]{Popovic_2023}.

 By adopting a simplified $\beta$-colour correction, excluding the $\delta_{\text{bias}}$ correction term from our analysis and selecting subsamples of the calibration and HF samples that are closely matched in their properties (see Section \ref{sec:analysis}), we are implicitly assuming that extinction and intrinsic colour effects are indistinguishable and identical for all SNe within the subsample.
 This approach avoids relying on dust and colour correction models that might not capture the full complexity of dust extinction of SNe Ia and allows us to assess the raw impact of differences in the property distributions of the calibration and Hubble flow SNe samples, as well as the effects of distinct SN subpopulations, on luminosity standardization.
 These effects may otherwise be overlooked by such corrections, which can themselves be incorrectly assumed to apply equally to both samples \citep[e.g.,][]{Wojtak_2022,wojtak2024consistentextinctionmodeltype}.
+The motivation for not including bias correction, as well as the resulting effects, are discussed in more detail in Appendix \ref{ap:bias}.

 Knowing that the distance modulus $\mu$ is defined as the difference between the standardized apparent and absolute peak magnitudes in the B-band, $m_{B}^{corr}$ and $M_{B}$, and recalling the expression (\ref{trippformula}) we can define: